zammad/zammad-org/src/en/reference/es-indexed-attributes.md

 === Article

 The following structure is already included in the ticket index (see first tab) and added here separately for overview reasons.
+Open details to see the article content:

-::: details Show complete article structure
+::: details

 <<< @/fixtures/es-indexed-attributes/complete-article.json